quadsurf/react-curriculum/07-refs-and-timers.md

 Since we're going to be building larger applications, let's build an example step by step.
 Try to complete the tasks before looking at the solution.

-1. Create three components, Header, App and Form and render the App to the document.body
+1. Create three components, Header, App and Form and render the App to a div with an id of 'container'

     ```js
       var App = React.createClass({